Sushant Singh Rajput: Death

 On 8 September, Rhea Chakraborty was arrested by the NCB in a drug case linked to the investigation of the death probe.
 Prior to the arrest, 9 others were arrested by the NCB in the drug case including Rhea's brother, Showik Chakraborty.
+On 12 July 2022, the NCB filed draft charges against 35 people, including Rhea Chakraborty and her brother.
+The NCB claimed that Rajput had been using numerous people to obtain drugs since 2018 and accused his flatmate Pithani and others of "aiding and abetting" Rajput to "extreme drug addiction."

 On 7 September, Chakraborty filed an FIR against the late actor's sisters, claiming they had supplied him psychotrophic anti-depressants without proper medical consultation and using a forged prescription.
 She requested an investigation into whether these had resulted in his suicide or a decline in his mental state.
 The following month, Rajput's sisters asked the High Court to cancel the FIR.
 The Bombay High Court agreed to invalidate the FIR against his sister Meetu but upheld the FIR against his sister Priyanka, stating that there was "prima facie evidence" against her.
 The Supreme Court also rejected an appeal filed by Priyanka Singh and the filing was handed to the CBI to investigate.

-On 3 October, Dr. Sudhir Gupta of All India Institute of Medical Sciences, New Delhi, leader of a forensic medical team tasked by CBI for assistance, said, "Sushant death is a case of suicide.
-Murder completely ruled out."
-Gupta told Asian News International (ANI), "There were no injuries over the body other than hanging.
-There were no marks of struggle or scuffle in the body and clothes of the deceased."
-On 5 October, ANI reported that the AIIMS medical board had submitted its report to CBI confirming that Rajput died by suicide and ruling out murder.
-On 15 October 2020, the CBI said it "continues to investigate the death of Rajput.
-There are certain speculative reports in the media that the CBI has reached a conclusion.
-It may be reiterated that these reports are speculative and erroneous."
+On 22 March 2025, the Central Bureau of Investigation filed a closure report ruling out any foul play.